Sanchochx/coffee_bros/README.md

-# Sancho Bros
+# Coffee Bros

 A 2D platformer game inspired by Super Mario Bros, featuring Colombian cultural themes.
-Guide Sancho through five exciting levels filled with challenges, enemies, and power-ups as you journey from Coffee Hills to the legendary El Pico del Café.
+Guide Coffee through five exciting levels filled with challenges, enemies, and power-ups as you journey from Coffee Hills to the legendary El Pico del Café.

 ## Game Description

-**Sancho Bros** is a classic 2D platformer that combines nostalgic gameplay with Colombian cultural elements.
-Play as Sancho, a human hero on an adventure through Colombia's coffee regions.
+**Coffee Bros** is a classic 2D platformer that combines nostalgic gameplay with Colombian cultural elements.
+Play as Coffee, a human hero on an adventure through Colombia's coffee regions.
 Jump on evil demon-like enemies (Polochos), collect authentic Colombian Arepas for power-ups, and reach the castle goal at the end of each level.

 ### Features